Opportunity to be at one of the highest passes in Nepal, Larkya Pass, at 5106 meters

 You can trek in the monsoon season and winter too if you are an adventure seeker and want to try new things.

-But, these seasons are not recommended because the trails are wet and slippery with possibilities of landslide during monsoon and the trails would be blocked due to snow in winter.
+But, these seasons are not recommended because the trails are wet and slippery with possibilities of landslides during the monsoon, and the trails would be blocked due to snow in winter.

 The majority of the teahouses on the upper half of the route will be closed during these periods.